Skip to main content

 Calculator and stethoscope on financial statement concept for finance health check or cost of healthcare

-No discussion of the pros and cons of Obamacare can avoid disagreement.
-Your own priorities will likely play a large role in how you weigh the benefits and drawbacks of the ACA.
-However, when asked about specific provisions, most Americans prefer certain aspects of the ACA over others.
+Discussing the pros and cons of Obamacare will not avoid disagreement.
+Your priorities will likely play a significant role in how you weigh the benefits and drawbacks of the Affordable Care Act.
+Yet, when asked about specific provisions, most Americans prefer certain aspects of the ACA.
 Below is a nonpartisan summary of those pros and cons.

-The ACA is a large and unprecedented act of Congress, and it would take entire books to thoroughly review all of the impacts of the 900-page law, which has indisputably transformed America's healthcare system.
-Fortunately, however, the largest and most controversial aspects of the law can be summed up relatively briefly.
+The ACA is a significant and unprecedented act of Congress.
+It would take entire books to thoroughly review all the impacts of the 900-page healthcare reform law.
+But the law has indisputably transformed America's healthcare system.
+Fortunately, the law's most significant and controversial aspects can be summed up briefly.

-Initially there was some confusion over whether the Affordable Care Act and Obamacare are the same thing.
+Initially, there was confusion over whether the Affordable Care Act and "Obamacare" are the same.
 They are.
-Obamacare is a derisive term for the ACA coined by opponents of the law.
+Obamacare is a term coined by opponents of the law.

-The ACA first centered around the idea of a so-called “three-legged stool" that allows insurers to still make money while providing more comprehensive insurance coverage.
-The three pillars of the ACA as originally designed are:
+The Affordable Care Act first centered around a so-called "three-legged stool."
+This allowed insurers to make money while providing more comprehensive insurance coverage.
+The Affordable Care Act has three original pillars:

-• Regulate insurers so they provide better coverage for more Americans, including those with preexisting conditions
+• To regulate insurers so they provide better coverage for more Americans, including those with preexisting conditions

-• Require everyone — especially healthy Americans — to purchase health insurance to spread out costs (this is known as the “individual mandate")
+• To require that everyone, especially healthy Americans, purchase health insurance to spread out costs (the "individual mandate")

-• Help low-income people afford health insurance through subsidies and a Medicaid expansion
+• To help low-income people afford health insurance through subsidies and Medicaid expansion

-The idea is that if we require private health insurance companies to cover everyone, including Americans with preexisting conditions, then we also need healthy Americans to purchase health insurance so insurers can remain profitable.
-Then, by helping low-income Americans with subsidies, more Americans can get health insurance than ever before.
+If we require private health insurance companies to cover everyone, including Americans with preexisting conditions, we also need healthy Americans to buy health insurance so insurers can remain profitable.
+By helping low-income Americans with subsidies, more Americans can get health insurance.

-However, in 2017, the Tax Cuts and Jobs Act eliminated the penalty for people who did not purchase health insurance, effective beginning in 2019.
-The full impact of this is not yet clear but so far the healthcare system has remained functional.
+In 2017, the Tax Cuts and Jobs Act eliminated the tax penalties for people who did not buy health insurance.
+The Act became effective in 2019.
+The full impact of this is not yet clear.
+So far, the healthcare system has remained functional.

 Benefits of the Affordable Care Act

-The Affordable Care Act has both increased the number of insured Americans and improved the coverage offered by health insurance companies.
-Millions of previously uninsured Americans have been able to obtain health insurance because of the ACA.
+The Affordable Care Act has increased the number of insured Americans.
+It has also improved the coverage offered by health insurance companies.
+Millions of previously uninsured Americans have obtained health insurance because of the ACA.

-Prior to Obamacare, there were few standards for what a health insurance company could and could not cover.
+Before Obamacare, there weren't many standards for what a health insurance company could and could not cover.
 As a result of Obamacare, health insurance now generally covers more procedures, including mental health and maternity care.

-One of the most well-known and popular features of the ACA is its rule preventing health insurance companies from denying coverage for people with preexisting conditions, including heart disease, diabetes, and others.
-Prior to the ACA, anyone looking for insurance who already had a health issue could be denied coverage or face exorbitant rates.
-It can be unprofitable for insurers to take on patients with preexisting conditions.
+One of the most well-known and popular features of the Affordable Care Act is its rule preventing health insurance companies from denying coverage for people with preexisting conditions.
+Preexisting conditions may include heart disease, diabetes, and others.
+Before the ACA, anyone looking for insurance who already had a health issue could be denied coverage or face exorbitant rates.
+Insurers can find it unprofitable to take on patients with preexisting conditions.
 It's estimated that one in four Americans have a preexisting health condition.

 Expanded Medicare and Medicaid

-The ACA has also expanded Medicare coverage.
-For example, the ACA closed the so-called Medicare “donut hole."
-Prior to the ACA, people on Medicare Part D could lose coverage after spending a certain amount on medication.
-The ACA gradually reduced the donut hole and, as of 2020, it has been eliminated.
-Medicare now continues to help pay for medication regardless of the amount already spent.
-It does not pay the full cost of medication, however (as of this writing it covers 75% of the cost of generic drugs).
+The Affordable Care Act has also expanded Medicare coverage.
+For example, the Affordable Care Act closed the so-called Medicare "donut hole."
+Before the ACA, people on Medicare Part D could lose coverage after spending a certain amount on medication.
+The Affordable Care Act gradually reduced the donut hole.
+As of 2020, it was gone.
+Medicare continues to help pay for medication regardless of the amount already spent.
+It does not pay the total cost of medication.

-Thirty-seven states also expanded Medicaid programs, meaning that many Americans living below the federal poverty line can still obtain health insurance.
+Thirty-seven states also expanded Medicaid programs.
+Many Americans below the federal poverty line can get health insurance coverage.

 Improved Health Outcomes

-In the last several years, it should be noted, insurance premiums under Obamacare have also improved.
+In the last several years, insurance premiums under Obamacare have also improved.

-Requiring health insurance companies to provide additional coverage has raised the price of insurance for some people, including their insurance premiums.
-Folks who would prefer very minimal insurance are forced to pay more for better coverage.
-The ACA also raised the marginal tax rate for some Americans.
+Requiring health insurance companies to provide extra coverage has raised some people's insurance prices.
+This includes their insurance premiums.
+Those who prefer minimal insurance pay more for better coverage.
+The Affordable Care Act also raised the marginal tax rate for some Americans.

 Impact on Small Businesses

 Much of the concern voiced by critics involves small businesses.
-The ACA can provide an incentive for businesses to keep their employee count artificially low, as only businesses with 50 or more employees are required to provide health insurance for their employees.
-This can affect how many people are employed full-time by small businesses.
+The Affordable Care Act provides incentives, such as tax credits, for businesses to keep their employee count artificially low.
+This is because businesses with 50 or more employees must provide health insurance for their employees.
+This can affect how many people small businesses can hire as full-time employees.

 Limited Choices

-Particularly shortly after the ACA was enacted, Americans could not always keep their existing doctors.
-Some health providers were not covered by insurers under the ACA.
-After the ACA was first passed, it was difficult for some Americans to find insurance in a marketplace.
-There were also fewer insurers offering plans due to concerns over whether insurance companies could make money from offering plans.
+Shortly after the Affordable Care Act passed, Americans could not always keep their existing doctors.
+Insurers did not cover some healthcare providers under the ACA.
+After the Affordable Care Act passed, some Americans found it difficult to find insurance in a health insurance marketplace.
+There are also fewer insurers offering plans.
+This is due to concerns over whether insurance companies could profit from providing plans.
 While still a concern, now most Americans can find a health insurance plan in their area.

 Healthcare Is Still Expensive

-Finally, while the ACA has allowed more Americans to have health insurance, the underlying cost of medical care hasn't been reduced.
-Even insured Americans often have trouble paying for medical expenses, and 40% of all bankruptcies in the U.S. involve medical debt.
+The Affordable Care Act has allowed more Americans to have health insurance.
+But the underlying cost of medical care hasn't gone down.
+Even insured Americans often have trouble paying for medical expenses.
+Further, 66.5% of all bankruptcies in the U.S. involve medical debt.

 The Individual Mandate

-Another key (and controversial) aspect of the ACA as originally passed was the individual mandate.
-Under the ACA, Americans who did not purchase insurance had to pay a penalty on their taxes.
-Even after it was first passed, however, the penalty could be less than the cost of paying for insurance, so some taxpayers chose to just pay the penalty.
-In 2017, the Tax Cuts and Jobs Act removed the penalty, so Americans who choose to go without health insurance do not face any consequences.
+Another key (and controversial) aspect of the Affordable Care Act, as originally passed, was the individual mandate.
+Under the ACA, Americans who did not buy insurance had to pay a penalty on their taxes.
+Even after it passed, the penalty could be less than the cost of paying deductibles.
+Some taxpayers chose to pay the penalty.
+However, the Tax Cuts and Jobs Act removed the penalty in 2017.
+Americans who choose to go without health insurance do not face any consequences.

-While the ACA has so far continued to function without the individual mandate, there are concerns about whether insurers can continue to provide coverage if enough Americans choose to not get healthcare.
-In 2019, for example, 400,000 fewer people signed up for health insurance on a marketplace than the year before.
+The Affordable Care Act has continued to function without the individual mandate.
+But there are concerns about whether insurers can continue to provide coverage if enough Americans choose not to get healthcare.
+In 2019, 400,000 fewer people signed up for health insurance on a health insurance marketplace than the year before.
+But, during the most recent enrollment (2022-2023), 3.2 million new enrollees found coverage on the insurance market.

-The individual mandate has also faced numerous legal challenges.
+The individual mandate has also faced many legal challenges.
+This includes efforts to repeal the law.
 The Supreme Court upheld the individual mandate as Constitutional in 2012.
-However, legal challenges continue, and the Supreme Court will again decide this issue in 2020.
+The Supreme Court considered the individual mandate again in 2020 but did not rule on its Constitutionality.

 Did Obamacare Improve Healthcare in the U.S.?

-Many of the issues discussed in this article are hotly debated.
-For example, those in favor of keeping the ACA or instituting a single-payer healthcare system argue that it lowers the overall cost of healthcare and ultimately saves taxpayers money.
-Folks who are opposed argue that it increases costs and is an unaffordable venture.
-The U.S. healthcare system is extremely complicated and this article does not take a stance on either side.
+Many of the issues discussed in this article are vigorously debated.
+For example, folks in favor of keeping the Affordable Care Act or instituting a single-payer healthcare system argue that it lowers the cost of healthcare and saves taxpayers money.
+Folks opposed to the Affordable Care Act argue that it is unaffordable and increases costs.
+The U.S. healthcare system is very complicated.
+This article does not take a stance on either side.

-Need Help With Understanding Your Rights Under the ACA?
-Contact an Attorney.
+Need Help Understanding Your Rights Under the Affordable Care Act?
+Contact an Attorney

-Health insurance is complex and the ACA is no exception.
-If you have questions about insurance coverage, contact a healthcare law or insurance attorneys should they have any legal questions about the ACA.
+Health insurance is complex.
+The Affordable Care Act is no exception.
+If you have questions about insurance coverage, contact a healthcare law or insurance attorney.
+They can answer legal questions about the Affordable Care Act.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help